bsorrentino/bsorrentino/_posts/2020-10-31-Powerapps-tips-use-toggle-to-setfocus.md

 During development of a **"_Canvas App_"** in Powerapps I had to show a dialog requesting a single text as input.

-The "Canvas"** developers know the way to show a dialog is to make visible a rectangle on the screen and its controls is a group of standard controls that are constrained with the rectangle visibility itself.
+The **"_Canvas developers_"** know the way to show a dialog is to make visible a rectangle on the screen and its controls is a group of standard controls that are constrained with the rectangle visibility itself.

 After followed the useful article [Create dialog in powerapps] I surprised that I was not able to set focus on the unique input box contained in dialog.

-"Setting focus" over control for me was a trivial task but I've understood that in Powerapps is is not so.
+**"_Setting focus_"** over control for me was a trivial task but I've understood that in Powerapps is is not so.
 I red the [SetFocus function limitations] but again I did understand the problem.

 ## Diagnosys